We’ve updated how we welcome young people and their families to the DofE, so they’re inspired and excited from the first moment they hear our name.

 We hope this new direct approach will help motivate, excite and engage participants, parents and carers from the start, while removing the need for Leaders to manage and distribute Welcome Packs.

-You should continue purchasing participation places from ASL, but on 31 August ASL will stop dispatching by return the current Welcome Pack.
-From 1 September, all new participants who’ve registered their home address on eDofE will receive an updated Pack directly.
+From 1 September 2019, all new participants who’ve registered their home address on eDofE receive an updated Pack directly.

-You will not be notified when participants are sent their Welcome Packs, but — as long as they enter a correct home address — they’ll receive the pack within a couple of weeks.
+You will not be notified when participants are sent their Welcome Packs, but — as long as they enter a correct home address, with correct postcode in capitals — they’ll receive the pack within a couple of weeks.

 It may take up to 21 days from when a participant enters their address on eDofE for their Welcome Pack to arrive.
 If their pack hasn’t arrived after this time, the participant or their Leader should email [email protected]